gocd/developer.go.cd/writing_go_plugins/go_plugins_basics.md

 Each plugin will have a separate log file corresponding to it.
 The log file name is of the format **plugin-*plugin-id*.log** The plugin log files will be in the same directory as the Go server log.

 The default logging level for the plugin is set to INFO.
-User can override default value by setting system property **'plugin.pluginId\_placeholder.log.level'** to required logging level.
+Users can override the default value by setting system property **'plugin.pluginId\_placeholder.log.level'** to the required logging level.
 For example, to set the logging level to WARN for plugin with id 'yum-poller', system property **'plugin.yum-poller.log.level'** should be set to WARN.